The Early Years: 1950's

 1951: Lotus Mk III is the first racing car, LMU 3

 The first Lotus to be sought by fellow enthusiasts was the Mark 3 of 1951.
-It was another gawky, but effective special, built to 750 Formula regulations on a modified Austin 7 chassis, its engine featuring Chapman's divided inlet manifolding and ports.
-To create these cars, Lotus Engineering was formed on 1st January 1952 at Tottenham Lane, Hornsey, where Colin’s right hand man was Mike Costin and Hazel Chapman was co-director.
-The Mark 4 of 1952 was a road-going sprint car, typically built on an Austin 7 chassis, powered by a Ford 10 engine coupled to a Ford 8 gearbox and Austin 7 rear axle, and clad in an aluminium body.
+It was another gawky, but effective Austin Special, built to 750 Formula regulations on a modified Austin 7 chassis, its engine featuring Chapman's divided inlet manifolding and ports.
+To create these cars, Lotus Engineering was formed on 1st January 1952 at Tottenham Lane, Hornsey, where Colin’s right-hand man was Mike Costin and Hazel Chapman was co-director.
+The Mark IV of 1952 was a road-going Trials car, typically built on an Austin 7 chassis, powered by a Ford 10 engine coupled to a Ford 8 gearbox and Austin 7 rear axle, all clad in an aluminium body.

 1953: Lotus Mk VI is the first production sports car

-Chapman’s first production sports car was the Mark 6, which was sold mainly in component form.
+Chapman’s first production sports car was the Mark VI, which was sold mainly in component form.
 Now though, he introduced a more sophisticated multi-tubular chassis, constructed by Dave Kelsey and Johnny Teychenne’s Edmonton-based Progress Chassis company.
-The Mk 6’s aluminium body was crafted by Williams and Pritchard.
-Normally powered by an 1172cc side-valve Ford engine, the Mk 6 became the car to have in UK club racing in the mid-'50s.
+The aluminium body of the Mk VI was crafted by Williams and Pritchard.
+Normally powered by an 1172cc side-valve Ford engine, the Mk VI became the car to have in UK club racing in the mid-'50s.
 In 1955, Lotus became a fully paid-up member of the motor industry, taking a stand at London’s Earls Court Show as members of the SMMT.

 1954: Lotus Mk VIII, the first streamlined sports-racer

 As yet, Chapman hadn’t ventured into single-seater racing.
 With a credo firmly based around lightweight construction and small-capacity engines, his forte was still creating fast road-going sports cars with race-winning potential.
 Then, in 1954, he introduced the first of a series of dedicated sports-racing cars clad in all-enveloping streamlined aluminium bodies styled by Frank Costin.
-The Mark 8’s tubular spaceframe chassis was fitted with a variety of engines ranging from 1100cc Coventry-Climax to 1500cc Connaught units.
-Team Lotus made its first appearance at Le Mans for the 24-Hours epic at the ill-starred 1955 event, using the Mk 9 model, similar in concept to its predecessor.
-Chapman and Ron Flockhart drove an 1100cc Climax-powered car, and led their class until the Lotus boss was disqualified for reversing back onto the track after an impromptu nocturnal excursion.
-Recognised as a hard-charger, Chapman enjoyed plenty of successes in his own cars, as well as Jaguar saloons, and was in line for a drive in a GP Vanwall until sidelined by a practice crash at Reims in 1956.
+The tubular spaceframe chassis was fitted with a variety of engines ranging from 1100cc Coventry-Climax to 1500cc Connaught units.
+Team Lotus made its first appearance at Le Mans for the 24-Hours epic at the ill-starred 1955 event, using the Mark IX model, similar in concept to its predecessor.
+Chapman and Ron Flockhart drove the 1100cc Climax-powered car and led their class until the Lotus boss was disqualified for reversing back onto the track after an impromptu nocturnal excursion.
+Recognised as a hard-charger, Chapman enjoyed plenty of successes in his own cars, as well as Jaguar saloons, and was in line for a drive in a GP Vanwall until side-lined by a practice crash at Reims in 1956.

 1956: Mk Eleven sports racing car introduced